kulotsystemstech/css-activity-01-guided/README.md

 ## CSS | Activity #1 (Guided): Grid Layout, Colors, and Fonts
-In this activity, we will create a webpage called **Jokosphere** with the following content:
+In this activity, we will create a webpage called **Gigglepads** with the following content:

 ![final-output](assets/css-01--01-final-output.jpg)